Firearms freight solution now critical as second company pulls out

+The Federal government has been asked to sort out the growing freight mess impacting on firearms sales.

-The Shooting Industry Foundation of Australia has called on the federal government to help develop a solution for rural firearms users as a second major freight company announced it would no longer service retailers of firearms, explosives and ammunition.
+The Shooting Industry Foundation of Australia wants a solution for rural firearms users as a second major freight company announced it would no longer service retailers of firearms, explosives and ammunition.

 The concerns around how graziers, pest controllers and veterinarians among others will be able to access the sometime sizeable loads they need to conduct their businesses deepened last week when Northline communicated a change in processes.